julixian/MyVisualNovelTransTools/README.md

 "Amaenbou": 2938115999<br/>
 "Reminiscence Blue": 2849404158<br/>
 You can also use guess_key func in this programme :<br/>
-Use crass to unpack script.arc and make that output_dir as input_dir, the programme will use the smallest .asb file to guess key.<br/>
+Use crass to unpack script.arc and make that output_dir as input_dir, the programme will use the smallest file to guess key.<br/>
 If the guessed key is wrong, delete the smallest file the programme shows and try again(A file size of 1.5-3.0kb is preferred)<br/>
 For script files in AZsys encrypted resource archive(need to use special parameter『system="path/to/system.arc"』 when using crass to unpack)<br/>
 you needn't key, but pure file content without signature if you want to encrypt the files back<br/>